Dick Grayson (Titans character): Concept and creation

-He was created in 1940, and first appeared in Detective Comics #38, as Robin and as Nightwing in Tales of the Teen Titans #44 of 1984.
-As one of the most prominent superhero characters for DC Comics and members of the Bat Family, Dick Grayson / Robin / Nightwing had previously been previously portrayed in TV several times, with the first time being in the 1960s Batman television series and then again in 1979 the Legends of the Superheroes and 2019 Supergirl episode for the Arrowverse crossover event Crisis on Infinite Earths was played by Burt Ward.
-In animated form, he appeared on the TV shows of Super Friends, Batman: The Animated Series, Teen Titans, The Batman, Batman: The Brave and the Bold, Young Justice, New Teen Titans, and Teen Titans Go!, voiced by Casey Kasem, Burt Ward, Loren Lester, Scott Menville, Evan Sabara, Crawford Wilson and Jesse McCartney.
-The character has also appeared in films, first appearing in the Lambert Hillyer's 1943 film serial Batman played by Douglas Croft.
+Dick Grayson was created in 1940, and first appeared in Detective Comics #38, as Robin and as Nightwing in Tales of the Teen Titans #44 in 1984.
+As one of the most prominent superhero characters for DC Comics and members of the Bat Family, Dick was previously portrayed in TV several times, with the first time being in the 1960s Batman television series and then again in 1979 in Legends of the Superheroes and in 2019 Supergirl episode for the Arrowverse crossover event "Crisis on Infinite Earths", where he was played by Burt Ward.
+In animated form, he appeared on the TV shows Super Friends, Batman: The Animated Series, Teen Titans, The Batman, Batman: The Brave and the Bold, Young Justice, New Teen Titans and Teen Titans Go!, voiced by Casey Kasem, Burt Ward, Loren Lester, Scott Menville, Eve Sabara), Crawford Wilson, and Jesse McCartney.
+The character has also appeared in films, first appearing in Lambert Hillyer's 1943 film serial Batman played by Douglas Croft.
 Two other versions of the character later appeared in Batman and Robin, Batman Forever and Batman & Robin, played by Johnny Duncan and Chris O'Donnell.

 With the announcement of a live-action Titans TV show in 2014, then director Geoff Johns stated that the show was not moving forward because they wanted to secure the appearance of Dick Grayson.
-In 2017, Warner Bros. announced that Titans would debut in 2018 on DC Comics' own direct-to-consumer digital service, casting Brenton Thwaites as Robin.
+In 2017, Warner Bros. announced the show Titans to debut in 2018 on DC Comics' own direct-to-consumer digital service, and Brenton Thwaites was cast as Robin.

 Characterization

 The character made his debut in season 1 as the show's primary protagonist.
 In the show, Dick Grayson goes through an identity crisis, trying to emerge from Batman's shadow to become Nightwing, while also acting as the leader of a band of heroes.
-In an interview, Brenton stated that it is an honor for him to portray the character, as he is a big fan of Batman and the DC comicbooks, while adding that in season 1, Dick hates Batman, because he blames him for what he has become, but deeply loves and cares for him, while he has to figure out who he wants to be, taking on a similar role that Bruce took when adopted him, that of protecting a young metahuman named Rachel Roth.
-When asked in what stage do the audience find Dick, Brenton said that he is in a transition stage, maturing as a person and becoming his own hero.
-For the second season Brenton said that the team that he works with in the show, helps Dick, by taking on the role of its leader, as he has to inspire them and lead by example.
-The new villain of the season, Deathstroke will hunt Dick and push him to grow as a person.
-Brenton has stated that the physical aspect of the role was the most challenging.
+In an interview, Thwaites said that it was an honor for him to portray the character, as he is a big fan of Batman and the DC comic books, while adding that in season 1, Dick hates Batman, because he blames him for what he has become, but deeply loves and cares for him, while he has to figure out who he wants to be, taking on a similar role that Bruce took when adopted him, that of protecting a young metahuman named Rachel Roth.
+When asked in what stage do the audience find Dick, Thwaites said that he is in a transition stage, maturing as a person and becoming his own hero.
+For the second season, Thwaites said that the team that he works with in the show, helps Dick, by taking on the role of its leader, as he has to inspire them and lead by example.
+The new villain of the season, Deathstroke hunts Dick and pushes him to grow as a person.
+Thwaites has stated that the physical aspect of the role was the most challenging.